-The average hospital stay for new moms is 48 hours.
-A few items can help make your time during and after labor comfortable.
+The length of your hospital stay may vary, but a few items can help make your time during and after labor more comfortable.

-Here is our list of 10 essentials for your hospital to-go bag:
+Here is our list of 10 essentials for your hospital "go" bag:

 - Change of clothes.
 Wear something comfortable for laboring — layering is helpful.
 Pack something like a flowy dress or a pair of yoga pants and a nursing tank top to wear home.
 You will likely still need maternity-style wear.
-Don't forget slip on shoes.
-Bending over to tie your shoes isn't very appealing when you are recovering from labor.
+Don't forget slip-on shoes.
+Bending over to tie your shoes isn't easy when you are recovering from childbirth.

 - Cell phone charger.
-A phone with a dead battery is the worst.
-A charger will make sure your phone can help you announce your new addition on social media, play relaxing music and capture those first memories.
+A phone with a dead battery adds unnecessary stress.
+A charger will make sure you can text friends or family, announce your new addition on social media, play relaxing music and capture those first memories.

 - Snacks.
-You may or may not want anything to eat during labor, so once baby is here, you may need to replenish your body before your meal arrives.
-Having a few things to munch on in your birthing suite means your support team won't have to leave your side when hunger strikes.
+You won’t be able to eat during labor, so once baby is here, you may need to replenish your body before your meal arrives.
+Having a few things to munch on in your birthing suite also means your support team won't have to leave your side when hunger strikes.

 - An extra bag.
 You're likely to go home with more than you arrived with.
-Visitors may bring gifts, and you'll have paperwork and some complimentary baby and postpartum products from the hospital.
+Visitors may bring gifts, and you'll have paperwork and some complimentary baby and postpartum products from the hospital, including diapers.
 Place a bag inside your to-go bag so you can conveniently carry everything home.

 - Clothes for baby.
 Going home is a special occasion so a "going home outfit" is a popular item to have in your bag, too.
 A sleeper-style outfit and cap will keep your baby warm from head to toe.
-Since predicting baby’s size isn’t always 100 percent accurate, pack newborn and 0-3 months sizes for each.
+Since predicting baby’s size isn’t always 100 percent accurate, pack newborn and 0-3 months sizes just in case.

 Hospitals are like miniature cities.
-If you forget something like snacks or a tooth brush, don't worry, you can likely purchase it in the hospital gift shop or cafeteria.
+If you forget something like snacks or toiletries, don't worry — you can likely purchase it in the hospital gift shop or cafeteria.
 Many of our locations have an on-site Mom and Baby Boutique where you can find many of the items on this list.

 Don't miss the other lists in this series: